Substra/substra-documentation/docs/source/additional/faq.rst

 What is Substra?
 ^^^^^^^^^^^^^^^^
-Substra is an open source federated learning (FL) software.
-It enables the training and validation of machine learning models on distributed datasets.
-It provides a flexible Python interface and a web app to run federated learning training at scale.
+Substra is an open source federated learning (FL) software that enables machine learning on distributed datasets.
+It provides a flexible Python interface and a web app to perform federated machine learning at scale.

-Substra is the most proven software for federated learning on healthcare data in real production environments.
-It has already been deployed and used by hospitals and biotech companies (see the `MELLODDY <https://www.melloddy.eu/>`_ project for instance).
+Substra is the most proven software for federated learning in healthcare and has already been deployed in real production environments by hospitals and biotech companies (see the `MELLODDY <https://www.melloddy.eu/>`_ project for instance).
 Substra can also be used on a single machine on a virtually splitted dataset to perform FL simulations and debug code before launching experiments on a real network.

 Who owns Substra?
 ^^^^^^^^^^^^^^^^^
-Substra was originally developed by `Owkin <https://owkin.com/>`_ and is now hosted by the `Linux Foundation for AI and Data <https://lfaidata.foundation/>`_.
-Today Owkin is the main contributor to Substra.
+Substra is open source software operated under an Apache 2.0 License.
+Substra is hosted by the `Linux Foundation for AI and Data <https://lfaidata.foundation/>`_.
+Substra was initially developed by engineers at `Owkin <https://owkin.com/>`_, a BioTech company that continues to play a big role in its development.

 What kinds of data does Substra support?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^